About UC San Diego Moores Cancer Center

 With our patient population currently growing 18 percent a year, a new state-of-the art facility is needed to meet our projected needs for inpatient care, including bone marrow transplants.

-Jacobs Medical Center, currently under construction, will include a new Hospital for Cancer Care, designed with significant input from cancer patients and their families to create a healing, supportive environment.
+Jacobs Medical Center, currently under construction, will include the new Pauline and Stanley Foster Hospital for Cancer Care, designed with significant input from cancer patients and their families to create a healing, supportive environment.
 Learn more about our future.